ViralTexts/gtr-clusters/clusters/18510115-sn84026472-PrintersAndPrinting.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+been poetry.
+Suppose these productions had
+been printed as they were written, the dis­
+grace would have fallen on the printer.
+He
+would have been cahed an illiterate blockhead,
+better fitted for a wood-sawyer than a printer,
+and the author would still enjoy his reputation
+as a scholar and receive the sympathy of his
 readers as a man injured by the printer&#x27;s ignor­
 ance.
 Nobody would believe that such gross
 and palpable faults were owing to the careless